alexmercertomoki/interviewGproject/README.md

 ## Tutorial Series

-This repo corresponds to the Node Todo Tutorial Series on [scotch.io](http://scotch.io)
+This repo corresponds to the Node todo Tutorial Series on [scotch.io](http://scotch.io)

 Each branch represents a certain tutorial.
 - tut1-starter: [Creating a Single Page Todo App with Node and Angular](http://scotch.io/tutorials/javascript/creating-a-single-page-todo-app-with-node-and-angular)